davidauz/apiswatter/README.md

 Nolicense

 ## Project status
-At present it only logs calls to WriteProcessMemory but it is enoug because that covers 99% of the trainers around
+At present it only logs calls to WriteProcessMemory but it is enough, it covers 99% of the trainers around